 The undergraduate program of study is fairly standard, combining required and elective courses.
 In

-the Chemical and Biochemical Engineering Program, students are required to fulfill their general,
+the Chemical and Biochemical Engineering Program, students are required to complete core requirements to fulfill their general,

 humanities/social science, and technical elective requirements.